readysetmark/WealthPulse/Readme.md

 - [x] Update Entry type -- will only have one amount, no commodity field
 - [x] Price on SymbolPrice record should be an Amount, not just a decimal
 - [ ] Move price DBs into Journal record
+- [ ] Rename Entry to Posting
+- [ ] Include a list of account levels field on Posting?
+	- Also change Account to a Subaccount list and Subaccount = String
+- [ ] Remove EntryType field from Posting (no longer supporting "virtual" accounts)

 Journal Parsing
 - [x] Remove multiple commodity parsing logic. ie. remove @@ and @ options